davidde/notes/bash.md

   $ `su -`

 ### $ `rename`
 Rename is a powerful command that fully supports Perl [regular expressions](./regex.md).
 If the full power of regexes is not required, the [mmv](#-mmv-long_nametxt-short_1txt) command might be considerably simpler.

 There are several versions of rename in circulation:
-- **Debian/Ubuntu Perl-based version** of rename by Larry Wall & Robin Barker, named 'prename' on CentOS and Fedora!
+- **Debian/Ubuntu Perl-based version** of rename by Larry Wall & Robin Barker, named `prename` on CentOS and Fedora.
 - **Mac version** of rename by Aristotle Pagaltzis; this is a newer implementation of Debian's version by Larry Wall, which it is backwards compatible with.
-This means the Mac version understands e.g. `rename 's/.rar/.cbr/' *.rar`, but Debian's version does not have the Mac -S flag.
+This means the Mac version understands e.g. `rename 's/.rar/.cbr/' *.rar`, but Debian's version does not have the newer Mac -S flag.
 - There is still another 'rename' in use on older Red Hat and CentOS distributions.

+Examples:
-#### Bulk rename all files in the current working directory from .rar to .cbr:
+#### 1) Bulk rename all files in the current working directory from .rar to .cbr:
-The Debian commands will work on Mac, but not the other way around!
+These Debian commands will work on Mac, but not the other way around!
 * Debian:
 $ `rename -n 's/.rar/.cbr/' *.rar`
 -n, -nono: no-execute mode; just print out the changes without actually making them.